On the growth exponent of c-holomorphic functions with algebraic graphs: C-holomorphic functions with algebraic graphs

-Hereafter we are interested in particular in c-holomorphic functions with algebraic graphs.
-For simplicity sake we will denote their ring by $\mathcal{O}_c^\mathrm{a}(A)$ when $A\subset{\C}^m$ is a fixed algebraic set.
-As a matter of fact, we will assume most of the time that $A\subset{\C}^m$ is a pure $k$-dimensional algebraic set of degree $d:=\mathrm{deg} A$ (meaning the degree of the projective completion of $A$).
+Hereafter we are interested in particular in {\it c-holomorphic functions with algebraic graphs} which we will call {\it c-algebraic} for short (\footnote{Since `c' in`c-holomorphic' stands for `continuous' we were tempted to propose, in a rather subversive manner, to call such functions {\it al-co-holomorphic functions} (short for `algebraic continuous holomorphic functions').
+But one should always resist to temptations.}).
+We will denote their ring by $\mathcal{O}_c^\mathrm{a}(A)$ when $A\subset{\C}^m$ is a fixed algebraic set.
+As a matter of fact, we will assume most of the time that $A\subset{\C}^m$ is a pure $k$-dimensional algebraic set of degree $d:=\deg A$ (meaning the degree of the projective completion of $A$).
 Obviously, we shall assume also $k\geq 1$ unless something else is stated.